 What does the balance of 2015 & beyond have in store for Papa Stro or The Maestro?

-Was there anything you would like to share, encourage or promote?
+Was there anything The Maestro would like to share, encourage or promote?

-“My official website is www.thestro.com and that’s all my latest on my wrestling, TV and film appearances, merchandise etc. On Facebook, Stro The Maestro, on twitter @TheStro, on Instagram stromaestro and I’d just like to say to anyone out there that have dreams and ambitions to be the very best, go for it.
+The Maestro: “My official website is www.thestro.com.
+That’s all my latest on my wrestling, TV and film appearances, merchandise, etc. On Facebook, Stro The Maestro, on twitter @TheStro, on Instagram stromaestro.
+I’d just like to say to anyone out there that have dreams and ambitions to be the very best, go for it.
 Anything you want in life, go for it, don’t let it stop you.
 You’ll have your good days and bad days just stick with it.
-Persistence pays off and never stop always be driven to do what you love to doing because that’s what makes life great.”
+Persistence pays off and never stop.
+It always be driven to do what you love to doing.
+That’s what makes life great.”